top of page

 The answer is that we can have both the mosquitoes and the outbreaks in the U.S. but we just fortunately haven't had too much of an issue with tropical diseases generally.
 Yellow fever is limited by climate, with warm, wet climates being more suitable to its transmission.
 It is also limited by mitigation measures that reduce local mosquito populations and by vaccination efforts.

-Away Clinic offers the yellow fever vaccine at both our Scottsdale and Mesa locations.
+Away Clinic offers the yellow fever vaccine at our Scottsdale, Chandler, and Phoenix locations.

 bottom of page